jimgordon20/ls_river/README.md

 # ls_river

-This project is not mine;
+This project is not mine.

 it's something I like and would love to see improved. and would love to see overs help LamontCranston to make this nice.